The Gidget Foundation works collaboratively with a number of health experts and organisations.

 Our specialist perinatal (conception to one year postpartum) clinicians provide a wide range of individual, couple and parent-infant therapies to women and their partners.
 In addition to pre-conception counselling, we offer services to those experiencing, or at risk of developing, perinatal depressive, anxiety and trauma or stressor-related disorders.
 Support is also provided to women and their partners who have experienced a pregnancy or childbirth-related loss, eg. stillbirth, miscarriage or termination.

-To ensure that families receive the most appropriate care, we do not accept referrals of cases featuring:
+To ensure that families receive the most appropriate care, we don’t accept referrals of cases featuring:

 – Current or enduring psychotic illness;